FAQs

 We welcome individuals with special needs of all ages.
 A special need does not disappear once someone becomes an adult.
 In fact, there are many times more challenges for individuals with special needs once they become adults.

-The mission of The MAC at Morgan’s Wonderland™ is to improve the lives of individuals comprising the special-needs population.
+The mission of Morgan’s Multi-Assistance Center (MAC)™ is to improve the lives of individuals comprising the special-needs population.
 It will do so by providing comprehensive and coordinated services through a family-centered approach with collaboration from the family, client and community partners.
-More specifically, The MAC at Morgan’s Wonderland™ will:
+More specifically, Morgan’s Multi-Assistance Center (MAC)™ will:

 • Assign clients a Navigator to be their guide and partner